 This is a deal breaker for people on limited bandwidth connections or who want to know exactly what they’re updating and when they’d like to.
 I never hold off updating my system for more than seven days in the worst case, but this auto-update snap thing is causing me issues like slowing down my connection abruptly and using a major chunk of my limited data for the day.
 My discussion on the Ubuntu forums on the topic didn’t go well, read the full thread if interested.

 Ubuntu was my first Linux-based operating system and is what attracted me to the ecosystem.
 I have a soft spot for it, especially the amazing Unity days.
 As such, it is disappointing to see this snap obsession that has taken over Ubuntu.
 An OS once lauded for its sane defaults and user friendliness is actively going against the user’s will.

 What’s especially concerning is that this is the Ubuntu version that millions of people will use for at least two years.
 I don’t hate snaps but being forced to use it when clearly in a premature state is forcing me to hate it.
 Snaps simply aren’t ready for system-wide daily usage and Ubuntu should’ve known better.
 Perhaps Ubuntu should’ve created a separate snap-based OS image, like Fedora’s Silverblue, and only swap the default when it’s ready.

 Ubuntu 20.04 LTS’ snap obsession has snapped me off of it.
 I switched to elementary OS a year ago as my primary OS but Ubuntu is still the most used by newcomers and so it’s an issue.
 I installed Pop!_OS 20.04 LTS just yesterday, hoping to get a better out of the box experience.
-I’ll log back with thoughts about it next week.
+Let’s see how this one goes.